4 Reasons Why Coding Interviews Are Broken

 In the case of smaller tech companies, coding interviews that are unnecessarily hard rarely work in favor of either party.
 We live in the times of #TheGreatResignation and good tech talent is rare.
 For smaller companies, that makes it twice as hard to hire talented candidates that are great for the job.

 Here’s what happens for companies other than FAANG who try to copy FAANG’s ridiculously difficult interview style:

 - They lose out on quality talent in a market where the supply of good coders is scarce as it is

-- The coders they do hire using these methods, find out pretty quick that the real job is NOTHING like the interview they just gave
+- The coders they do hire using these methods, find out pretty quickly that the real job is NOTHING like the interview they just gave

-- They end up becoming overqualified for their positions and quitting, making your attrition rates rise like the price of a certain dog coin crypto in early 2021
+- They end up becoming overqualified for their positions and quitting, making your attrition rates rise like the price of a certain dogecoin crypto in early 2021

 Recommended read: Essential Questions To Ask Developers When Recruiting In 2021